CorentinTh/pld-comp/README.md

 * Marc Meillac
 * Balthazar Frolin

-We mostly works with pair/group programming doing iterative works and building our compiler step by step
+We mostly works with pair/group programming doing iterative works and building our compiler step by step.
+We also use Github Project to track bugs and features status.
+The fact that it is fully integrated with github allow us to work faster with one single account.

 ## User Manuel